upenn-libraries/sdbmss/README.md

 **1. Clone the repository**

+DEPRECATED -- USING ANSIBLE

 	    git clone https://github.com/upenn-libraries/sdbmss.git

 **2. Create file .docker-environment in the root folder of the cloned repository.
 Define the following environment variables:**

+DEPRECATED -- USING ANSIBLE

   This is the password for the public access point for the Jena server, both for making updates and for downloading RDF data file